 We play a sensory game.
 I have my kids get (relatively) quiet and we listen for 5 things.
 It grounds me in the moment.”

-“It used to be eat but currently it is exercise!”
+“It used to eat but currently it is exercise!”

 “Go outside.
-Seems backwards but it helps to be surrounded by things “bigger” than me.”
+It seems backward but it helps to be surrounded by things “bigger” than me.”

-“When I get a moment to myself, I flip thru photos on my phone of my kids and remember they’re not always annoying.”
+“When I get a moment to myself, I flip through photos on my phone of my kids, and remember they’re not always annoying.”

 Not to mention a lot of “Cry!” and “Drink Wine”.